restic/restic/doc/030_preparing_a_new_repo.rst

 beginning) directory, in this case the dir is relative to the remote user's home directory.

+Also, if the SFTP server is enforcing domain-confined users, you can specify the user this way: ``user@domain@host``.

 .. note:: Please be aware that sftp servers do not expand the tilde character
           (``~``) normally used as an alias for a user's home directory.
 If you want to specify a path relative to the user's home directory, pass a